-Since 1917, Lions clubs have offered people the opportunity to give something back to their communities.
-From involving members in projects as local as cleaning up an area park or as far-reaching as bringing sight to the world’s blind, Lions clubs have always embraced those committed to building a brighter future for their community.
+Since 1917, Lions Club has offered people the opportunity to give something back to their communities.
+From involving members in projects as local as cleaning up an area park or as far-reaching as bringing sight to the world’s blind, Lions Club has always embraced those committed to building a brighter future for their community.

 The Conroe Noon Lions Club began its commitment to service in 1939 and continues today to help meet the ever-growing needs of the Conroe community.
 With a retained membership of approximately 300 members, it is the largest service club in Montgomery County and Texas, and the second largest Lions Club in the United States.
 The club is most proud of its Eyeglass Program that provides eye exams & eyeglasses for school ages children in times of hardship.
 In the last few years, the program has grown from 15 to 21 schools.
 Conroe Noon prides itself in touching the lives of children, with programs such as the Kids on the Lake – fishing tournament, sponsoring handicap & diabetic children to attend Texas Lions Camp, scholarships, youth scholarship contests, mentoring programs, and more.
 And yet, the club retains its strong connection with Lions Clubs International and the global world through L.C.I.F., World Services for the Blind, the Leader Dog Program.
 From the Lucky Derby Car Raffle to our annual golf tournament, light bulb sales to Bingo, a previous community carnival to a now auspicious dinner/dance & auction, members of the club have conducted a variety of fundraisers to support their charity projects.

 As Conroe Noon celebrates its 80 years, its ultimate goal is to continue its tradition of community service and, in doing so, this is why the members refer to themselves as … ”The Greatest Lions Club in the World.”